 Climate Change Adaptation Planning

-- Climate change in the region
+- Overview of climate change and impacts in the region

 This course is intended for tribal environmental and natural resource professionals working for federally recognized tribes.

 There are no registration fees for this course.
 Please see course registration form for information about participant travel costs that ITEP will cover.

 Last updated: June 13, 2013